knime/knime-python/org.knime.python3.nodes/documentation.md

 license_file: LICENSE.TXT # Best practice: put your LICENSE.TXT next to the knime.yml; otherwise you would need to change to path/to/LICENSE.txt
 ```

 The `id` of the extension will be of the form `group_id.name`.
-It needs to be a unique identifier for your extension, so it is a good idea to encode your username or company's URL followed by a logical structure as `group_id` to prevent `id` clashes.
-For example a developer from KNIME could encode its URL to `org.knime` and add `python3.nodes.tests` to indicate that the extension is a member of `tests` of `nodes` which are part of `python3`.
+It needs to be a unique identifier for your extension, so it is a good idea to encode your username or company's URL followed by a logical structure as `group_id` in order to prevent `id` clashes.
+For example, a developer from KNIME could encode its URL to `org.knime` and add `python3.nodes.tests` to indicate that the extension is a member of `tests` of `nodes`, which are part of `python3`.

-The extension module will then be put on the Pythonpath and imported by KNIME using `import my_extension`.
-This module should contain KNIME nodes.
-Each class decorated with `@kn.node` within this file will become available in KNIME as dedicated node.
+The extension module will then be put on the `Pythonpath` and imported by KNIME using `import my_extension`.
+This Python module should contain the definitions of KNIME nodes.
+Each class decorated with `@kn.node` within this file will become available in KNIME as a dedicated node.

 Recommended project folder structure:

 ```
 .
 ├── icons
-│   └── my_node.svg
+│   └── my_node_icon.png
 ├── src
 │   └── my_extension.py
 ├── test